kit-data-manager/takita/README.md

 # Readme

+For some major changes from image-annotation takita to text-annoation check the end of the document.

 #### Executing the Program
 In order for the program to run properly there are two major requirements:
 * Java Runtime Environment 11 or higher needs to be installed